Hit Me (film): Plot

-An interrogator questions Sonny at the police station, telling him that no losses were declared by the robbed guests due to the illegal nature of the planned poker game.
+An interrogator questions Sonny at the police station, saying that no losses were declared by the robbed guests due to the illegal nature of the planned game.
 Sonny insists that he was not involved and is released.
-He receives a call from Del claiming that Monique is demanding the money and that Sonny is to leave it in the trunk of a specific Cadillac for them, but Sonny knows that he is lying about Monique.
-Sonny admits to Monique that he killed Bascomb and they make plans to run away together with his share of the money.
-Sonny is confronted by Del and Cougar at the drop-off and they insist that Monique demands Sonny's share as well.
-Sonny angrily tells them that Monique is with him.
+He receives a call from Del claiming that Monique demands the money and that Sonny is to leave it in the trunk of a specific Cadillac for them, but Sonny knows that he is lying about Monique.
+Sonny admits to Monique that he killed Bascomb, and they make plans to flee together with his share of the money.
+Sonny is confronted by Del and Cougar at the drop-off, and they insist that Monique demands Sonny's share as well.
+Sonny says that Monique is with him.
 When Cougar puts a gun to Sonny's head, Monique comes out from her hiding spot and shoots Cougar.
-Del runs away with the money and Monique chases after him and shoots him.
+Del runs away with the money.
+Monique chases after him and shoots him.
 Sonny finishes him off with another bullet.
-Monique wipes the gun clean and they return home to Leroy.
+Monique wipes the gun clean, and they return home to his intellectually disabled older brother Leroy.

 Lenny Ish and one of his enforcers confront Sonny at his home and demand the money.
-Ish explains that he had planned to be robbed in exchange for part of the money but that Del and Cougar betrayed him.
-Sonny and Monique give him the money, which Ish says he will loan to Mr. Stillwell to pay off the victims of the heist in exchange for a controlling interest in the hotel.
-They leave Sonny alive, telling him that he will get a bellhop's cut.
+Ish had planned to be robbed in exchange for part of the money, but Del and Cougar betrayed him.
+Sonny and Monique give him the money, which Ish says he will loan to the hotel manager Mr. Stillwell to pay off the heist's victims in exchange for a controlling interest in the hotel.
+They leave Sonny alive, saying that he will get a bellhop's cut.
 Monique then departs, leaving Sonny and Leroy alone again.
-Sonny tells Leroy that he will take him to a place beyond outer space that is full of toys where he can eat the mist like candy.